Your brown and grey bins are being replaced as part of the improvements to Waste Services.

 I have a question that has not been answered by these FAQs.

-Should you require additional information about the replacement of your brown and grey bin, please call our Customer Contact Centre on 01786 404040 Monday to Friday, from 9am to 5pm.
+Should you require additional information about the replacement of your brown and grey bin, please complete the enquiry form, here.